TamsinHuggins/time-tracker-react/README.md

 ### Technologies and Skills Used to Build Time Tracker

 Time Tracker was coded in React.js, which is a front end framework that couples JavaScript (JS) and HTML tightly, so you can write HTML within JS scripts.
 I chose React because it allows you to create custom reusable components that can each be tailored using a feature of React called props.
 From the design, I identified six 'Time Cards', identical in structure but differing in colour, background image and data displayed, making them ideal candidates for a reusable React component using props.
+I also wanted to practise manipulating state in React.

-Time Tracker was styled with vanilla CSS, to showcase vanilla CSS skills, whereas I will use Tailwind for future portfolio projects.
-I used CSS media queries to allow Time Tracker to adapt its layout to suit the device which it is viewed on.
+Time Tracker was styled with vanilla CSS, to showcase vanilla CSS skills including classes, flexbox and media queries for device responsiveness.
+I will use Tailwind for future portfolio projects.

 ### Challenges associated with building Time Tracker